MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-single-page-apps-angular-sign-in-users-app.md

 ---
 title: "Tutorial: Sign in user in Angular Single-page Application"
-description: Prepare an Angular Single-page Application in a Microsoft Entra tenant to manage authentication and secure user access.
+description: Sign in user in an Angular Single-page Application in a Microsoft Entra tenant to manage authentication and secure user access.
 author: henrymbuguakiarie
 manager: mwongerapk
 ms.author: henrymbugua